zyllio/zyllio-sdk/README.md

 ## Registering Components

-Zyllio Components have to implement a CustomElement (WebComponent), any Javascript could be used to develop this custom element: Pure JS, Angular, Vue.Js, StencilJS, ReactJS (+ reactive elements)...
+Zyllio Components have to implement a CustomElement from [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) standard.
+Any Javascript could be used to develop this custom element: Pure JS, Angular, Vue.Js, StencilJS, ReactJS (+ reactive elements)...

 Please refer to GitHub examples to review components made with different technologies